-An introductory course that emphasizes the development of systematic techniques for assessing the validity of arguments such as the following: symbolizing English sentences, truth tables, set theory, propositional calculus, and others.
+An introduction to formal techniques for assessing the validity of arguments, including truth tables, the sentential calculus, and quantification.

-PHIL 350 Epistemology and Metaphysics
+PHIL 350

-A survey of key thinkers and problems in recent Anglo-American philosophy (e.g., Ayers, Wittgenstein, Ryle, Kuhn, Quine, Davidson, Rorty, Plantinga, Lonergan) with special attention to implications for Christian belief.
+A survey of key thinkers and problems in recent Anglo-American philosophy (e.g., Russell, Ayer, Wittgenstein, Ryle, Kuhn, Quine, Davidson, Rorty, Plantinga) with special attention to implications for Christian faith.

-PHIL 360 Philosophy and Literature
+PHIL 360 Philosophy and Literature......3

 Readings from literary texts (poems, plays or stories) that conduct philosophical inquiries in literary form, with attention to why the irreducible literary form, with its special challenges and pleasures, is inseparable from the pursuit of philosophy.

+PHIL 440

-PHIL 440 Truth and Meaning: Hermeneutics 3 A seminar course on selected problems and topics in the area of hermeneutics (e.g., the nature of understanding, the place of horizon and tradition in interpretation, the status of objectivity) with special focus on the transformative power of hermeneutics to read as Christians.
+An advanced seminar course on selected topics in philosophical hermeneutics (e.g., the nature of understanding, tradition and rationality) with special focus on how this affects Christian thought.
 Prerequisite: One 300-level Philosophy course.